Dismissal of James Comey: Background

 In January 2017, Comey testified to Congress confirming Russian interference in the 2016 United States elections and confirmed an ongoing investigation, although he refused to comment specifically on the Trump organization.
 President-elect Trump stated his intention to keep Comey as the FBI director.
-In March, Comey finally confirmed that the FBI was investigating links between the Trump campaign and Russia.
+In March, Comey finally confirmed that the FBI was investigating links between Trump associates and Russian officials.
 He also refuted Trump's allegations that the Obama administration had wiretapped him.

 During the weeks leading up to May 9, grand jury subpoenas were issued by the U.S. Attorney's Office in Alexandria, Virginia, to associates of Michael Flynn for the purpose of obtaining records relating to the investigation of Russia's role in the election.
 News outlets became aware of these subpoenas on May 9.

 Trump's dismissal of Comey on May 9, 2017—four years into Comey's ten-year term—raised the issue of possible political interference by a sitting president into an existing investigation by a leading law enforcement agency, as well as other issues.
 Although presidents have occasionally clashed with FBI directors, Comey was only the second director to be dismissed since the Bureau's foundation.
 The only other occasion was under "dramatically different circumstances": in 1993 President Bill Clinton fired FBI Director William S. Sessions after a Justice Department Office of Professional Responsibility report—published under Clinton's predecessor, George H. W. Bush—accused Sessions of tax evasion and other ethical lapses.

 In May, Comey gave additional testimony before the Senate regarding the Clinton e-mail investigation and the Russia probe.
-News media reported that Comey had requested additional personnel from Deputy Attorney General Rod Rosenstein to expand the probe into Russia interference.
+News media reported that Comey had requested additional personnel from Deputy Attorney General Rod Rosenstein to expand the probe into Russian interference.
 Commenting on the matter, acting FBI Director Andrew McCabe "said he was unaware of any such request" but left open the possibility that Comey had requested the president to shift existing resources to the Russia investigation.